reallygoodprogrammer/git-a/README.md

 # *git-a*ccount manager

-A tool for easily commiting locally and interacting with remote repos as different git accounts without manual configuration on a per repo basis.
+A tool for easily commiting and interacting with remote repos as different git accounts without manual configuration on a per repo basis.

-`git-a` also creates a directory at ~/.git-a that will contain a config file for managing git-a account data.
+`git-a` creates a directory at ~/.git-a that will contain a config file for managing git-a account data.
 An example file is provided in [config\_example](config_example).